punctum-im/protocol-old/SPEC.md

 * Attachement (as in, a quote, poll or other kind of embed)
 * Message

+Each object, when retrieved, MUST contain the following values in the request returned by the conference alongside its own:

+* id (number, contains the object's ID)
+* type (string, MUST be object)

+where ``<ID>`` is the ID that you want to get information about.

 #### Example

 An application wants to get information about an user.
 In order to do so, it must first find its object ID.
 Once located, this ID can be used to access information about the user, even if they change their name.